Consistency drives business success.

 Well, if you’re like me, forgive yourself first.
 Giving yourself heck over it isn’t going to help.
 Henry Ford said “Failure is simply the opportunity to begin again, this time more intelligently.”
 Ask yourself some of these questions: What can I learn from the failure that I can use to support my renewed efforts?
 Was the work built into my block calendar?
 Was the effort part of my weekly goals?
 Was I celebrating the successes each time I met my objective?
 Find some way to improve your process or planning to ensure you have added extra supports for yourself to continue the improvements week after week and benefit from the experience you gained the last time you did this effort.
 Allow yourself to let go of the past, and let the new more experienced you, for whom success in this opportunity is now a sure thing, move forward and meet your commitments to yourself.

 For me, I have scheduled blog writing into my weekly calendar and once a month I will be laying out some topics I want to write about in the coming weeks.
 Plus, I have set out a plan to get ahead of my posting schedule.
 If I can stay one or two blogs ahead of myself, it leaves me some flex in the event that some unforeseen event comes along.
 I will post at least once a month to establish these processes and move over time to my preferred bi-weekly schedule.
-And one more thing, I’m putting it out there publicly as well as with my business coach to help me with accountability in delivering on my commitments.
 I’d love to hear some ways you have helped yourself be successful in developing a new behaviour.

 What one thing, if you were able to consistently improve it week over week, would have make a dramatic improvement in your business?
 Even if you have tried it before, can you learn from your past failures to implement the change more effectively this time?
 Do you have an accountability partner to help you meet your commitments to yourself?
 Lets talk about building and executing a clear plan of action to get you where you want to go.
 Business coaching might be part of the answer to delivering on your goals consistently.